 3. Create a Custom Page Template and Integrate the API

-We created a theme, and now we will be using a custom page template so that it structures your webpage in a way that integrates your own API request data appropriately.
+We created a theme, and now we will be using a custom page template so that it structures your webpage in a way that integrates your API request data appropriately.

 To get started, create another file with the name “custom-api.php” under your child theme directory.
 Paste the following code but make sure to replace the access key appropriately.